d-gilles/d-gilles/README.md

 ### What is next?

 🚀 Now I am diving deeper into the areas of data engineering and cloud infrastructure and want to explore the opportunities these areas offer.
-For my current tasks, I am learning more about data warehousing and data modling.
+For my current tasks, I am learning more about data warehousing, data modling and the AWS ecosystem.

 🤝 I'm looking forward to connecting with other professionals in the field, so please feel free to reach out if you have any advice, suggestions, or opportunities that might be a good fit.